urilivshits/pageinference/.user/queries.md

 ## 2025-03-11 14:22:20
 "1. it is not correctly centered in the bottom right (on pic)
 2. also it needs to have transparent bg"

+## 2025-03-11 14:47:03
+"fol@rules.mdc and make sure:
+1. outer scroll bar (scroll bar of popup) is hidden at all times
+2. in conversations (in chat and in history) all the elements are visible without the need for outer scroll, namely:
+- the header section (chat, history, settings)
+- the conversation itself with the inner scroll bar (of the conversation)
+- user input box and "ask" button"

+## 2025-03-11 14:50:15
+"now only 1 line of the popup is visible and thats it"